Being home to an incredible collection of monuments of wooden architecture, Kizhi Island is a must visit attraction in Russia.

 How to get to Kizhi Island?

-Located in Lake Onega, 55 km from Petrozavodsk as the crow flies, Kizhi Island is reachable by boat, hovercraft, snowmobile and helicopter.
+Located in Lake Onega, approximately 55 km from Petrozavodsk as the crow flies, Kizhi Island is accessible by various means of transportation, including boat, hovercraft, snowmobile, and helicopter.

 Hydrofoil boat

-From mid May until early October, there are tourist hydrofoil boats from Petrozavodsk to Kizhi Isle.
-The distance by water is 68 km and the travel time is 1 hour and 30 minutes.
+From mid-May until early October, tourist hydrofoil boats operate between Petrozavodsk and Kizhi Island.
+The water distance is 68 km, with a travel time of about 1 hour and 30 minutes.

-Combination of different departures.
-On a standard day tour, visitors use the same boat for the roundtrip.
-It may be possible to use different boats, for example, the boat at 09:00 for the trip to and the boat at 18:00 for the trip back from the island.
+On a standard round-trip tour, visitors typically use the same boat for both legs.
+However, it is possible to use different boats—for example, departing at 09:00 and returning at 18:00 from different vessels.

 Motorboat